HISTORY OF EDUCATION IN PASCO COUNTY

 A reader of this web page writes, “Back in 65-66 my brother and I were the only Protestants at the school.
 Sister Cecilia gave us various chores to do while she taught catechism in the cafeteria/theater/auditorium building across the way.
 I don’t know if my mom was the only Protestant when she attended, but it’s very likely that she was.”

 Sister Mildred Gelis taught at St. Joseph for thirty-one years and was the principal when the school closed June 30, 1981.
 The 1973-74 school district personnel directory shows Sister Mildred Gelis as the Principal.
-She is among those who attended the dedication of the St. Joseph historical marker in 2006 and is in this picture.
+She is among those who attended the dedication of the St. Joseph historical marker in 2006 and she is in this picture.

 The building formerly occupied by St. Joseph Elementary School later became the Sacred Heart Early Childhood Center.
 It was demolished in June 2017.

 From The Historic Places of Pasco County